 220 scientists from 40 nations submitted an appeal to the United Nations, UN member states and the World Health Organization (WHO) requesting they adopt more protective exposure guidelines for electromagnetic fields (EMF) and wireless technology in the face of increasing evidence of risk. http://www.emfscientist.org/.

 It is often incorrectly stated in the media that there is no scientific evidence that Wi-Fi is harmful.
 Scientific studies describing harmful effects are listed here.

 For other recent news click here (2009 - August 2016)

 Wi-Fi in schools

-Wireless systems offer freedom to move around the school with laptops/hand-held computers and are easier and sometimes cheaper to install than wired networks.
-Schools have invested money in the technologies, pupils like them and they have become a part of school culture.
+Wireless systems offer freedom to move around the school with laptops, tablets or smartphones and are easier and sometimes cheaper to install than wired networks.
+Schools have invested money in the technologies and they have become a part of school culture.

-However, schools, parents and staff are often unaware of the enormous number of scientific studies now published which demonstrate that mobile and wireless technologies which emit microwave radiation may pose a health risk, especially to children.
+However, schools, parents and staff are often unaware of the enormous number of scientific studies now published which demonstrate that mobile and wireless technologies, which emit microwave radiation, may pose a health risk, especially to children.
 The science is published in scientific journals, often only available to subscribers.
-The concerns of scientists and scientific studies are not always communicated to the public.
-Thus schools rely upon the statements about the use of wireless technologies in schools made by Public Health England (formerly the Health Protection Agency) and the AGNIR.
+The concerns of scientists and scientific studies are not often communicated to the public.
+Thus schools rely upon the statements about the use of wireless technologies in schools made by Public Health England (formerly the Health Protection Agency) and AGNIR.

 This web site aims to provide more information about the science and calls from doctors and scientists for greater protection of children and staff in schools.
-The hope is for this information to become more widely known, so that parents and schools will be better equipped to make informed decisions about which technologies schools should be choosing for children and teenagers to use.
-For further information please see 'Safe Schools 2012' and 'Wireless technologies and young people'.
+The hope is for this information to become more widely known, so that parents, schools and local authorities will be better equipped to fulfil their legal requirements to safeguard the health and development of children in their care.

 A safe place for children